Time to file your taxes if you haven’t already!

 - Charitable donations

-One of the benefits to using an online tax service is that you can save your progress and come back to the return at a later time.
+One of the benefits to using an online tax service (see our TurboTax review) is that you can save your progress and come back to the return at a later time.
 So, having your items in order before you begin isn’t as important as say going into a CPAs office expecting to your your return prepared.

 If you don’t have everything ready for you CPA, you’re going to have to go home and get that info, wasting gas money and time on a return trip.
 Avoid that situation by having everything ready the first time using this checklist.
 Most CPAs will provide you with an organizer packet as well.
 So be sure to request that if you didn’t receive it in the mail.